Copenhagen Central Fire Station: Architecture

 The Central Fire Station is built to a Historicist design.
 With its crenellated gables, ogival gates and tower, the main source of inspiration is Medieval North Italian castle architecture.

 Copenhagen Central Fire Station today

 The fire station houses the alarm central for the entire Greater Copenhagen area.
 It also contains most of the administrative functions of the Copenhagen Fire Department.
-The station's reaction district covers central Copenhagen as defined by the Inner Harbour, Dannebrogsgade, Vester Søgade, Gothersgade, St. Kongensgade and Esplanaden.
+The station's reaction district covers central Copenhagen as defined by the Inner Harbour, Dannebrogsgade, Vester Søgade, Gothersgade, Store Kongensgade and Esplanaden.
 The Copenhagen Fire Department operates six additional other fire stations within the municipality.